ultimatedotfiles/strap/README.md

 ## Watch It Run!

-Here's a little `strap run` to whet your appetite for the things Strap can do for you:
+Here's a little `strap run` recording to whet your appetite for the things Strap can do for you:

 [![asciicast](https://asciinema.org/a/188040.png)](https://asciinema.org/a/188040)